suned/pfun/docs/source/programming_guide.md

     return 'Ok!'
 ```
 We already added type annotations to the `i_can_fail` function, but there is really no way for the caller
-to see that this function can fail from the type signature alone (and hence also no way for your favourite PEP 484 type-checker).
+to see that this function can fail from the type signature alone (and hence also no way for your favorite PEP 484 type-checker).

 Wouldn't it be nice if the type signature of `i_can_fail` could give you that information?
 Then you wouldn't need to read the
 entire function to know which error cases to cover,